 Basic and diluted earnings per share are computed in accordance with the two-class method as unvested restricted stock units and unsettled vested performance-based restricted stock units issued to certain retired executives are entitled to non-forfeitable dividend equivalent rights and are considered participating securities prior to being issued and outstanding shares of common stock.
 The two-class method is an earnings allocation formula that treats a participating security as having rights to earnings that otherwise would have been available to common shareholders.
-Basic earnings per share, is computed by dividing the net income attributable to the Company's outstanding shares of Class A and Class B common stock by the weighted-average number of the Company's shares outstanding during the period.
+Basic earnings per share is computed by dividing the net income attributable to the Company's outstanding shares of Class A and Class B common stock by the weighted-average number of the Company's shares outstanding during the period.
 For purposes of computing diluted earnings per share, the weighted-average number of the Company's shares reflects the dilutive effect that could occur if all potentially dilutive securities were converted into or exchanged or exercised for the Company's Class A or Class B common stock.

 The dilutive effect of stock options and other stock-based payment awards is calculated using the treasury stock method, which assumes the proceeds from the exercise of these instruments are used to purchase common shares at the average market price for the period.
 The dilutive effect of LLC Interests is evaluated under the if-converted method, where the securities are assumed to be converted at the beginning of the period, and the resulting common shares are included in the denominator of the diluted earnings per share calculation for the entire period presented.
-Performance-based awards are considered contingently issuable shares and their dilutive effect is included in the denominator of the diluted earnings period, assuming the end of the reporting period was also the end of the contingency period.
+Performance-based awards are considered contingently issuable shares and their dilutive effect is included in the denominator of the diluted earnings per share calculation for the entire period, if those shares would be issuable as of the end of the reporting period, assuming the end of the reporting period was also the end of the contingency period.